 Earning a Bachelor of Science in Nursing (BSN) degree will prepare you for a career as a professional nurse ready to provide care to individuals, families, communities, and populations in settings ranging from hospitals to school clinics to nursing homes.

-The Indiana University School of Nursing offers a BSN degree program with two tracks—traditional and RN to BSN—on the Fort Wayne campus.
+The Indiana University School of Nursing offers a BSN degree program with three tracks on the Fort Wayne campus—traditional BSN, RN to BSN, and our new Accelerated Second-Degree track.
 The track you follow will depend on your current level of education and whether you have any previous nursing training.

 When you graduate from the IU School of Nursing’s BSN program, you will be:

 A critical thinker who demonstrates intellectual engagement and uses evidence as a basis for clinical reasoning and decision making.